-There are no major safety issues in Helsinki, as long as you are aware pickpocketing does happen, and there are a couple of shady spots in Helsinki which single Finland travelers may want to avoid at night.
+There are no major safety issues in Helsinki, as long as you are aware pickpocketing does happen, and there are a couple of shady spots in Helsinki which solo travelers may want to avoid at night.
 The countryside is practically crime free.

 While the capital city of Helsinki is quite safe for travelers, keep in mind that just like any other large city, Helsinki has its share of petty thieves during the busy summer travel season.
 Watch your wallet, and be careful at ATM machines, since credit card skimming appears to be on the rise.
 Avoid leaving personal possessions unattended.

 Are you planning on enjoying the nightlife in Helsinki?
 Single travelers should avoid Kaisaniemi Park in downtown Helsinki, as well as Central Station in the Finnish capital at night.
 There is a tendency for criminal activity at those locations.